 Why Do We Carve Pumpkins at Halloween

 With the celebration of Halloween, the culture of carving spooky faces on pumpkins evolved to the modern-day.
 The original idea of the jack-o-lanterns was to ward off spirits.
-In many traditions, people think that on hallows night that now evolved to Halloween, ghosts of their ancestors visit.
-And with the carving of spooky faces on pumpkins, these ghosts could b warded off.
+In many traditions, people think that Hallows Night has now evolved into Halloween, and ghosts of their ancestors visit.
+And with the carving of spooky faces on pumpkins, these ghosts could be warded off.
 The Irish during the festival of Samhain would hang carved pumpkins in their windows and keep them in front of their houses to keep evil spirits away.

 The modern-day carving of pumpkins is strictly done for entertainment and nothing else.
 The practice is still very much popular and enthusiasts of pumpkin carving now carve various designs and not just make them spooky.
 Students may even use patterns to carve the name of their school or the symbol of their school on a pumpkin.
 With modern-day Halloween, the practice of pumpkin throwing contests and pumpkin carving contests have become popular during the celebration.